ds4se/chapters/dspinellis/tools.md

-One example in this category is [GHTorrent](http://ghtorrent.org/), a system that collects data through GitHub's event API (whose raison d'être is the automation of software development processes) and makes them available as a database.
+One example in this category is [GHTorrent](http://ghtorrent.org/), a system that collects data through GitHub's event API (whose raison d'être is the automation of software development processes) and makes them available as a database [8, 17].
 Another is a [set of tools](https://github.com/dspinellis/unix-history-make) used to synthesize a
 [Git repository](https://github.com/dspinellis/unix-history-repo)
-containing 44 years of Unix evolution from software distribution snapshots and diverse configuration management repositories.
+containing 44 years of Unix evolution from software distribution snapshots and diverse configuration management repositories [9].
 The development of both tools demonstrated the difficulties associated with processing big, incomplete, and fickle data sets.
 The associated tools must be able to handle perverse cases, such as dates lying several years into the future or several kilobytes long file names.
-Other interesting data generation tools are those that instrument IDEs to obtain usage details.
+Other interesting data generation tools are those that instrument IDEs to obtain usage details [10].
 These can give us valuable insights on how developers actually work, minimizing the risk of self-report bias.
 Instrumenting programs, libraries, and middleware can also provide valuable data.
-For example, by modifying memory allocation functions and a call graph profiler's function call processing code I obtained data to illustrate memory fragmentation and stack size variability.
+For example, by modifying memory allocation functions and a call graph profiler's function call processing code I obtained data to illustrate memory fragmentation and stack size variability [11].

 Finally, a third category of tools are those we use to **analyze data**.
 Thankfully in this segment there are many general purpose mature tools